-Results 1–10 of 22 for "Fact Sheet"X related to "Juggling Two Languages in One Mind" Refine Your Search Refine Your Search TopicChildren (4)Education (3)Socioeconomic status (2)Anxiety (1)Bullying (1) 7 more... [+] Eating disorders (1)Law & psychology (1)Race (1)Sexual abuse (1)Sleep (1)Teens (1)Testing issues (1)Hide detailsDocument TypeFact SheetX Results 1–10 of 22 Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Answers to Your Questions About Panic DisorderPanic disorder is a highly treatable condition that, once treated, does not lead to any permanent complications.
-The quality of economic, personal and health aspects of life can be severely impacted without treatment.Fact Sheet 2.Bullying & Victimization and Asian-American StudentsA guide that dispels myths about bullying and victimization regarding Asian-American students and provides resources for addressing the issue.Fact Sheet 3.Trastornos en la alimentación: el rol de la psicoterapia en el tratamiento eficazEn una sociedad que continúa valorando la delgadez, aun cuando las personas en los Estados Unidos están más gordas que nunca, casi todos se preocupan por su peso por lo menos ocasionalmente.Fact Sheet 4.The Lifespan Respite Care Act (P.L.
+Results 1–10 of 22 for "Fact Sheet"X related to "Juggling Two Languages in One Mind" Refine Your Search Refine Your Search TopicChildren (8)Education (3)Autism (2)Eating disorders (2)Socioeconomic status (2) 14 more... [+] Teens (2)ADHD (1)Anxiety (1)Bullying (1)Disability (1)Law & psychology (1)Learning & memory (1)Lesbian, gay, bisexual, transgender (1)Natural disasters (1)Race (1)Sexuality (1)Sleep (1)Testing issues (1)Trauma (1)Hide detailsDocument TypeFact SheetX Results 1–10 of 22 Previous 1 2 3 ...
+Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Bullying & Victimization and Asian-American StudentsA guide that dispels myths about bullying and victimization regarding Asian-American students and provides resources for addressing the issue.Fact Sheet 2.Answers to Your Questions About Panic DisorderPanic disorder is a highly treatable condition that, once treated, does not lead to any permanent complications.
+The quality of economic, personal and health aspects of life can be severely impacted without treatment.Fact Sheet 3.Trastornos en la alimentación: el rol de la psicoterapia en el tratamiento eficazEn una sociedad que continúa valorando la delgadez, aun cuando las personas en los Estados Unidos están más gordas que nunca, casi todos se preocupan por su peso por lo menos ocasionalmente.Fact Sheet 4.Education & Socioeconomic Status Fact SheetThis fact sheet explains the impact of socioeconomic status on educational outcomes and ways to reduce risk factors such as slow academic skills development, low literacy, chronic stress, and increased dropout rates.Fact Sheet 5.Answers to Your Questions For a Better Understanding of Sexual Orientation and HomosexualityThis pamphlet is designed to provide accurate information for those who want to better understand sexual orientation and the impact of prejudice and discrimination on those who identify as lesbian, gay or bisexual.
+The brochure is also available in Russian and Spanish.Fact Sheet 6.The Lifespan Respite Care Act (P.L.
 109-442)Respite provides temporary relief for family caregivers from the ongoing responsibility of caring for an individual with special needs, or at risk of abuse or neglect.
 Caregivers who receive respite report improved physical and emotional health.Fact Sheet 7.Work, Stress and Health & Socioeconomic StatusStress can affect psychological well-being.
-Work stress research has examined the psychological demands of a work load, workers’ perceived sense of control over their performance, safety stressors, work organization, and work atmosphere.Fact Sheet 8.Cognitive Functioning Assessment Resource SheetMeasures of cognitive functioning include assessment of general intelligence, nonverbal intelligence, achievement, attention/executive functioning, memory and learning, visual-motor and motor functioning, and language.Fact Sheet 10.Pediatric BurnsThe etiology of burns includes flame, scald, electrical, contact, and chemical with varying depth and severity.
-A biopsychosocial model can be useful for conceptualization of the recovery process for burn survivors and their families.Fact Sheet Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 22 for "Fact Sheet"X related to "Juggling Two Languages in One Mind"
+Work stress research has examined the psychological demands of a work load, workers’ perceived sense of control over their performance, safety stressors, work organization, and work atmosphere.Fact Sheet 8.FAQ for APA Response to International DisastersInformation about APA's response to international disasters, including web-based psychological resources, aiding the United Nations, fielding media inquiries, and donating to the American Red Cross.Fact Sheet 9.Cognitive Functioning Assessment Resource SheetMeasures of cognitive functioning include assessment of general intelligence, nonverbal intelligence, achievement, attention/executive functioning, memory and learning, visual-motor and motor functioning, and language.Fact Sheet 10.Pediatric BurnsThe etiology of burns includes flame, scald, electrical, contact, and chemical with varying depth and severity.
+A biopsychosocial model can be useful for conceptualization of the recovery process for burn survivors and their families.Fact Sheet Previous 1 2 3 ...
+Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 22 for "Fact Sheet"X related to "Juggling Two Languages in One Mind"